Chapter 27 : Inescapable

 So, since Aidan will be staying at the Potters, I would like it if you’d join him there.

-If you listen hard enough, I’m pretty sure you can hear the final nail being driven into my proverbial coffin.
-That’s right.
-I am going to be spending seven days—yes, you heard me.
+If you listened hard enough, you could actually hear the final nail being driven into my proverbial coffin.
+I was going to be spending seven days—yes, you heard me.
 Seven.
 The number after six.
 The one that ate nine—at James Sirius Potter’s house.
-Living where he lives.
-Eating where he eats.
-Sleeping where he sleeps.
+Living where he lived.
+Eating where he ate.
+Sleeping where he slept.

-Aggy + Potter’s house x two weeks vacation — any sort of possibility that this might turn out okay = disaster.
+Aggy + (Potter’s house x two weeks vacation) — any sort of possibility that this might turn out okay = unmitigated disaster.

 I know that you and James share a sort of ‘dislike’ between you (I don’t know why, he’s a very nice boy—and handsome too!
 Wink wink!), but I’d like you two to at least try and get along, for Aidan’s sake.
-Alright?
+Sounds good?

 Thank you so much, Aggy, you’re a star.
 You have no idea how much help you’re being.

-And you, mother dearest, have no idea how much money this will cost you in future therapy bills.
-When they lock me away in that nice white-padded room, could you be a star and maybe send me a fruit basket now and then?
+And you, mother dearest, have no idea how much money this will cost you in future psychotherapy bills.
+When they lock me away in that nice white-padded room, could you be a star and maybe send me a fruit basket every now and then?

 Oh, Arnold just called from downstairs to say that he’s found my wand!
 It was in the pantry, for some reason.